 I have enjoyed horse racing for quite a long time while living in the U.S. I used to go to the racetrack often with friends when I was younger.

-When I see the expensive racehorses at the racetrack, there are times when I feel they are not just animals but have a human-like quality.
+When I see the expensive racehorses at the racetrack, there are times when I feel they have a human-like quality rather than just being animals.

 Especially when I see famous racehorses, that feeling is even stronger.